iftekharansari2003/Amazon_clone/README.md

 ## Features

 - **Visual Clone**: This project closely resembles the layout and design of the Amazon home page, making it a great exercise for web development enthusiasts.
-- **HTML and CSS**: The clone is built entirely with HTML and CSS, making it accessible for beginners to understand and modify .
+- **HTML and CSS**: The clone is built entirely with HTML and CSS, making it accessible for beginners to understand and modify.

 ## How to View